noqms/noqms/README.md

 Outside of the single (potentially multi-threaded) microservice instance, the framework supports discovering and utilizing all microservice instances (running, ideally, on virtual environments of their own) that are making their presence and availability known.
 This yields scalability and also better reliability in the event of failure as you would expect.
-A noqms microservice can also run within a container orchestration system and benefit from all the goodies that brings just like traditional microservices.
+A NoQMS microservice can also run within a container orchestration system and benefit from all the goodies that brings just like traditional microservices.

 UDP unicast is an excellent choice for the application level inter microservice messages.
-Developers need to be wiser about dismissing UDP offhand.
+Developers should not dismiss UDP offhand.
 Utilized correctly, it scales far beyond TCP for obvious reasons.
-We must never dismiss the actuality of just how reliable UDP can be when there is, in fact, something on the other side expecting the data and processing it in a timely fashion.
-The downside of UDP includes single packet limits of under 64K.
+UDP is very reliable when there the receiving end is processing the data in a timely fashion.
+One downside of UDP includes single packet limits of under 64K.
 So write your microservices accordingly, thinking carefully about not turning it into a <i>macro</i>service before applying workarounds (paging, application level packet reassembly, etc) for that limit.
 Additionally, in the event of transmission failure, we know that we must program for failure anyway in order to have a robust system.
-Timeouts are an integral part of the noqms framework, covered next.
+Timeouts are an integral part of the NoQMS framework, covered next.

 Timeouts are first class citizens in this architecture.
 With each microservice the application developer specifies the typicalMillis and the timeoutMillis for that microservices.
 The framework handles the rest - notifying a requester when